Ivana Bičak

 Dr. Bičak held postdoctoral positions at the University of Exeter and Durham University.
 She was a guest researcher at the Centre for Environmental Humanities at Aarhus University.
 Her postdoctoral experience includes the LBI Research Fellowship at the Ludwig Boltzmann Institute for Neo-Latin Studies in Innsbruck, Durham International Junior Research Fellowship (COFUND), and Wellcome Discretionary Award.
 She received the Royal Society Lisa Jardine Grant for her research at the Royal Library in Copenhagen and the Santorio Fellowship for Medical Humanities and Science.

 Dr. Bičak has taught courses in poetry, Renaissance and early modern literature, Shakespeare, Milton, Restoration and eighteenth-century literature.
+She is currently the coordinator of ELIT 490, the senior project: more information here.

 PUBLICATIONS